 There are two parts to our coverage of Part D vaccinations:

-- The first part of coverage is the cost of the vaccine medication itself.
-The vaccine is a prescription medication. - The second part of coverage is for the cost of giving you the vaccine.
-(This is sometimes called the "administration" of the vaccine.)
+- The first part of coverage is the cost of the vaccine itself. - The second part of coverage is for the cost of giving you the vaccine.
+(This is sometimes called the administration of the vaccine.)